itsdharmil/Exploratory-Data-Analysis-EDA-on-Box-Office-Data-set/README.md

 ### Visualizing the Target Distribution

-- In this visualization, we are plotting a histogram of the distribution of **Revenue**, however, it is skew, hence others readings are not visible.
-To overcome this we will use logarithmic values of revenue.
-- We will use 'log1p' because there might values equal to 0 and we don't want any infinity or nones as an error
+In this visualization, we are plotting a histogram of the distribution of **Revenue**, however, it is skew, hence others readings are not visible.
+To overcome this we will use logarithmic values of revenue.We will use 'log1p' because there might values equal to 0 and we don't want any infinity or nones as an error